Real Madrid news: Isco left out of Copa Del Rey squad to face Barca | Goal.com

 As a consequence of that result, they slipped nine points behind Barca in the La Liga title race, but a 2-1 win against Levante on Sunday ensured that confidence was restored before their latest cup fixture.

-Solari's men will be hoping to advance through to the semi-finals at Barca's expense and increase their chances of silverware this term, despite a diffiult campaign post-Cristiano Ronaldo.
+Solari's men will be hoping to advance through to the semi-finals at Barca's expense and increase their chances of silverware this term, despite a difficult campaign post-Cristiano Ronaldo.

-Meanhwile, Barca come into the match with a renwed vigour, having beaten Sevilla 4-2 on Saturday to halt a slide which had seen them secure just one win in their last five matches.
+Meanwhile, Barca come into the match with a renewed vigour, having beaten Sevilla 4-2 on Saturday to halt a slide which had seen them secure just one win in their last five matches.